i05nagai/memorandum/language/english_speaking.md

     * punish
         * to severely
     * call not safe
+* condemned
+    * person
+        * a condemned person is sb who is going to be killed, esp. as a punishing for having committed a very serious crime, such as murder
+    * building
+        * A condemned building that has been offically judged not safe for people for people to live in or to use, or food that has been officially judged ot safe to eat
 * palindrome
     * a word or group of word that is the same when you read it forwards from the beginning or backwards from the end
 * lesion/wound/injury